zxc916684603/ecs/intl.en-US/Pricing/Switch from Pay-As-You-Go to subscription.md

 3. Select a region.
 4. Select one or more instances of Pay-As-You-Go mode, and under the instance list, click **Switch to Subscription**.
 5. On the Switch to Subscription page, click **Batch Change**.
-6. On the dialog box, set the Subscription Plan, including:
+6. On the dialog box, set the **Subscription Plan**, including:
     -   Duration: You can set the length of service time for the subscription instance, 1 month or 1 year.
 Instances executed in batch must have the same length of service time.
     -   Data Disk: Optional.
-If some data disks, which may be of Pay-As-You-Go mode, are mounted or attached to the selected instances, you can determine to **switch their billing method to Subscription**.
+If some data disks, which may be of Pay-As-You-Go mode, are mounted or attached to the selected instances, you can determine to switch their billing method to Subscription.
 7. Click **OK** to place an order and go to the payment page.

     After you make the payment, the operation is complete.